Skip to content

 What are Permission Types?

-Permission Types are pre-configured roles (like "Administrator," "Planner," "Worker") that bundle multiple permissions together.
+Permission Types are configurable roles (like "Administrator," "Planner," "Worker") that bundle multiple permissions together.
 Each user is assigned one Permission Type that defines their access level.

 Special Roles